Beorlor/C-tips/Hashtable/README.md

 # C Hashtable Implementation

-This project is a custom implementation of a Hashtable in C. It primarily uses separate chaining to handle collisions but does not implement load factor management or rehashing.
-The project includes a static library, a dynamic library, and a test program to demonstrate the library's capabilities.
+This project is a custom implementation of a `Hashtable` in C. It primarily uses separate chaining to handle collisions but does not implement load factor management or rehashing.
+The project includes a `static library`, a `dynamic library`, and a `test program` to demonstrate the library's capabilities.

 ## Features